Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 38

 C. "Were you using iron supplements while taking the drug?"

-D. "Did you take the prescribed dosage of the drug?"
+D. "Did you take the drug with spicy food?"

 Question #3